kumarvis/Automated-Essay-Scoring/Experiments.md

 Finally, the feature extraction process results in two sets of features:

-Got it, here's the refined description:

-The feature extraction process results in two sets of features:

 1. **Token corresponding to CLS:** For the first chunk, the feature corresponds to the token representing `[CLS]`.